HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Transcripts are needed for audio only and video only.
 Non-text content such as images need equivalent alternatives or if it is just decorative it needs to be semantically marked as such.

 A media player is often embedded in the page to allow a user to play the audio or video content directly inline.
-If this is the case, it is important that an accessible player, such as the open source [Able Player](https://ableplayer.github.io/ableplayer/), is used.
+If this is the case, it is important that an accessible player, such as the open source <a hreflang="en" href="https://ableplayer.github.io/ableplayer/">Able Player</a>, is used.

 ## **Images**

 Images can have an alt attribute that provides a text description for screen readers.
-68.9% (up from 59% in 2022\) of images passed the Google Lighthouse [audit for images with alt text](https://dequeuniversity.com/rules/axe/4.7/image-alt).
+68.9% (up from 59% in 2022\) of images passed the Google Lighthouse <a hreflang="en" href="https://dequeuniversity.com/rules/axe/4.7/image-alt">audit for images with alt text</a>.
 Which is a notable increase, especially because the number only increased about 1% from 2021 to 2022.

 {{ figure_markup(
   caption="Pass the Lighthouse audit for images with alt text.",